lowlighter/metrics/.github/readme/partials/documentation/organizations.md

 > 💡 Plugins supporting organizations account are labeled with `👥 Organizations`.
 Note that rendering consume way more API requests and huge organization may not actually be able to use a given plugin.

 > 💡 To support private repositories, add `repo` scope

+It is possible to host workflows in the `.github` repository of organizations, and display *metrics* on [organization profiles](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/customizing-your-organizations-profile).

 ## *️⃣ Organizations memberships for user accounts